ipld/specs/block-layer/content-addressable-archives.md

 ```

 Also supports an `indexer()` that parses a file or stream and yields block index data including CID, offset and length, in addition to a `readRaw()` to read individual blocks according to their index data.

+## Unresolved Items

+### Zero roots

+Current Go implementation and usage of the CAR format requires at least one CID in the roots array of the Header.
+It is unresolved whether the length of the roots array should be "zero or more" or "one or more" for the purpose of this specification.

+### Zero blocks

+It is unresolved whether a valid CAR must contain _at least one_ block or whether the empty CAR is a valid format and should be accepted by encoders and decoders.

+### Root CID block existence

+It is unresolved whether an implementation must verify that a CID present in the roots array of the Header also appears as a block in the archive.
+While it is expected that this would be the case, it is unresolved whether encoders and decoders must validate the existence of root blocks in the archive.

+### CID version

+It is unresolved whether both CID versions 0 and 1 format are valid in the roots array and at the start of each block Section.
+Current implementations do not check CID version in the roots array, and both CUD versions are also acceptable in each block Section.
+Discussions on this specification have suggested limiting CIDs used throughout the format (not within blocks) to CIDv1&mdash;requiring conversion if an encoder is provided with a CIDv0 and requiring readers of a CAR to ensure CIDv1 is the only available block key.

+### Duplicate Blocks

+The possibility of duplicate blocks in a single CAR (such as for padding) is currently not specified.